annalia01/riscv_multibackend/README.md

 All commands must be executed within that directory.
 Once verilator set up is finished, all applications can be compiled and executed from the root directory of the project.

+## ARA 2 LANES SETUP
+For the ara_2_lanes setup, go to the backends/ara_2_lanes/ directory and follow the installation instructions provided there.
+All commands must be executed within that directory.
+Once verilator set up is finished, all applications can be compiled and executed from the root directory of the project.

 ## Build Applications

 In this directory, you can build applications for any backend and kernel using the following command: